Sash002/Hackfest2022/README.md

 Data : A portion of used Data to observe the nature

 Analysis_and_Model.ipynb : Analysis of Data, Training the model, Testing the model

+**DATA PREPROCESSING**

+We have used LIBROSA python package for audio analysis purpose

+Used matplotlib for data visualisation

+WE have then normalises the AUDIO DATAS

+Used Numpy library for high performance multidimensional array calculations.

+Here we have use MFCC(Mel-Frequency Cepstral Coefficients)featrure extraction to extract features from audio files which will convert it into an one dimensional array .

+**MODEL**

+With the help of tensorflow,Keras python library we have successfully created a CNN(convolution Neural Network model)